A manifesto

 Spatial means where you are

 The problems of Berlin matter more to the people who are in Berlin.
-Nobody has to love the city or even have chosen it.
-Standing in it is enough, because from where you stand some things are near and most are not, and nearness is the first fact that sorts what matters from what does not.
-A pager rotation puts you at a node the way a posting puts you in a city: not chosen, and structuring your relevance all the same.
-Language runs on this.
-Here, this, now: words that mean nothing without a position.
+Standing in it is enough, because from where you stand some things are near and most are not, and nearness sorts what matters from what does not.
+A pager rotation puts you at a node the way a posting puts you in a city.
 Spatial observability is that ordering applied to a running system.
 Where you stand determines what matters.

 This is not a rejection of the query.
-The sharpest flat tools made interrogation their whole creed, and rightly: an incident is a question, often one nobody thought to ask until it mattered, and no pre-built view answers a question it was not built for.
-That creed is sound, and a place does not defeat it.
-A place is where a question lands and stays answered.
-A WHERE clause is a position too, a neighborhood you stand in for exactly as long as you keep it typed.
-It must be re-declared every time, it evaporates when you look away, and a machine can at most read it, because it lives in your text box, not in the world.
+The sharpest flat tools made interrogation their whole creed, and a place is where a question lands and stays answered.
+A WHERE clause is a position too, one you stand in for exactly as long as you keep it typed.
 Declared locality is a sentence you keep repeating.
 Occupied locality is a room you are in.

 So the word carries no geometry.
 It stays true in three dimensions, in two, or as a line of text that reads: you are at the payments service; upstream, checkout has gone quiet.